hippie68/optparse99/README.md

   - The order of options and operands (non-options) does not matter.
   - Supports the "end of options" delimiter (--).
   - Can set integer flags (true, false, increment, decrement).
-  - Can type-convert and store option-arguments.
+  - Can split, type-convert and store option-arguments.
   - Supports subcommands and nested subcommands.
   - Options and commands/subcommands can call functions ("callbacks") with or without arguments.
   - Mutually exclusive options.